-Dr Travis Gee has worked with narcissistic clients in the past, albeit not always successfully.
+Dr Travis Gee has worked with narcissistic clients in the past, with varying degrees of success.
 Like Narcissus, there is a high risk of them falling into their own pool, unable to get out even when the cognitive distortions – the “reflections” if you will – are exposed in the light of therapy.
 More commonly he has helped people in relationships with narcissists to retain their sanity in the face of a gaslighting campaign, and decide where they want to go with their lives.

 However, the odds for those around them are much better, once there is an understanding of the patterns and their effects are revealed.
 Therapy becomes a process of clarifying boundaries, examining the effects of changes in policy on patterns in the relationship, and ultimately deciding whether to accept things and learn to cope, or move along in life.

 Fees: Please use the contact form below to inquire about current fees.
 Reports and psycho-legal work are billed at higher rates, please inquire with Dr Gee.
 Medicare rebates available with GP referral on Mental Health Care Plan.
-ATAPS referrals including Suicide Prevention available on Bay Islands, or by special request to local GP.
 Check with your private insurer for coverage for psychological services outside of Medicare.

 Appointments: To make an appointment please use the contact form below.